UnbearableLightnessOfBeing/test-task-api/README.md

 php artisan key:generate
 ```

-3) Put required data in .env file (use .env.example as an example)
+3) Put required database credentials in .env file (use .env.example as an example)

 4) Create users and admins tables in your database with migration: